 Investigator, Lady Davis Institute

-Assistant Professor, Department of Oncology, McGill University
+Associate Professor, Departments of Oncology and Biochemistry, McGill University

 Dr. Fabian's Publications Indexed on PubMed